-There have been 154 ADF's reported year to date, which is below the three-year average.
+There were 199 ADF's reported, which is below the three-year average.
 We are therefore showing green for achieving the annual target.

 Accidental dwelling fires can have a significant negative impact upon both individuals, the wider community and are financially damaging to house holders and housing providers in terms of repair and the reinstatement of homes.
 Key contributory risk factors include, lifestyle, independent living strategies, smoking, consumption of alcohol and prescribed and non-prescribed drugs.
 Individual capability and vulnerability, and aging demographics.